anti-alias-arts/AAVJ/docs/overview.md

 To the right of that are our panel containers for our Effects, as well as the exposed values that are working within our LINK system - which consists of MIDI, OSC, or any CHOP inputs we want to use to control our networks or interface.
 More Custom component slots are also available in this panel.

-## Log

-At the very bottom of our interface is the ‘Log’ component.
-Whenever users interact with the interface, AAVJ will send confirmation or error messages to the log for user awareness of what’s going on in the project.

 ## Building Compatible Networks